tremor-rs/tremor-www/docs/language/functions.md

-# User defined Functions
+# Functions

-Tremor-script provides access to a growing number of functions that allow advanced data manipulation or access to additional information.
+Tremor provides access to a growing number of functions that allow advanced data manipulation or access to additional information.

 Functions are namespaced to make identification easier.